0x80/mono-ts/readme.md

 There are some advantages to this approach:

-- Code and types changes can be picked up directly, removing the need for a watch task in development mode.
+- Code and type changes can be picked up directly, removing the need for a watch task in development mode.
 - Removing the build step reduces overall complexity where you might otherwise use a bundler with configuration.